-Cold reading is an essential skill to master for auditions, and builds on the skills of improvisation.
-In cold reading practice actors learn to make immediate choices about their character, and fully engage with their scene partner to develop a relationship between the characters and build the scene, all without letting reading the script get in the way.
+Cold reading is an essential skill to master for auditions.
+In cold reading practice, actors learn to make immediate choices about their character, and to fully engage with their scene partner and to develop relationship.

 Scene study is the main portion of our training.
-In class students practice with a scene partner on 2-person scenes from films, and are encouraged to work on their scene together outside of class during the week whenever possible and bring it back to class for performance and further instruction.
-Once the scene is polished we will often film it, which provides experience being on camera as well as deepening the learning experience through watching the footage and getting the audience perspective.
+In class, students perform with a scene partner.
+Our abundant scripts (sides) are mostly 2-person scenes from film or television.
+Original scripts are also available.
+Students are encouraged to work on their scene together outside of class, in whatever way possible and to bring it back with the instructor’s comments embodied.
+Once the scene is polished, we will often film it.
+This provides experience being on-camera and working with a crew.

 Scripts for scene study are provided in class, but students are also welcome to bring in scripts they wish to work on.

-Monologues can serve as focused individual practice developing a character and are frequently used in the auditioning process to see how deep the actor can go with a memorized, polished piece.
-Every actor in class is encouraged to develop at least one monologue that can be polished and kept in his/her repetoire for auditions.
+Monologues can serve as focused individual practice.
+You will be developing a character and inventing the person they are speaking to.
+Monologues are sometimes used in the auditioning process to see how deep the actor can go with a memorized, polished piece.
+Every actor in class is encouraged to develop at least one monologue that can be polished and kept in their repertoire for auditions.

 Peter Valentino has been a working actor, instructor of acting and music, writer, director, and producer for over 20 years.
-He began his professional training in Los Angeles with Donald Petrie (Director of Miss Congeniality, Grumpy Old Men, and many others), and with Barry Pearl (from the movie Grease).
+Because of having shot extensively with actors, Valentino has the Director's eye when he is looking at your work.
+Peter began his professional training in Los Angeles with Donald Petrie (Director of Miss Congeniality, Grumpy Old Men, and many others), and with Barry Pearl (from the movie Grease).